Justice minister retracts statement seen as bid to squelch Diet debate on contentious conspiracy bill | The Japan Times

 Although the main opposition force, the Democratic Party, is threatening to demand his resignation, Kaneda suggested that he intends to stay on in the Cabinet post.
 “I want to sincerely perform my duty as justice minister while accepting the criticism,” he said.

-Prime Minister Shinzo Abe said in a parliamentary session: “The justice minister retracted (the statement) and apologized.
+Prime Minister Shinzo Abe said in a Diet session: “The justice minister retracted (the statement) and apologized.
 We are all required to try to engage in constructive discussions in Diet deliberations.”

 The government is aiming to have the bill passed during the ongoing parliamentary session, but the latest quarrel could thwart the attempt.